programatix/node.js/readme.md

 # Swagger UI

-Using the OpenAPI documentation (json or yaml format), it can be feed into Swagger UI (self hosted or uploaded to https://editor.swagger.io/), you'll obtain a Swagger UI page as shown above.
-Here the developers can use it to perform quick tests on the REST APIs that they develop.
+Using the OpenAPI documentation (json or yaml format), it can be feed into Swagger UI (self hosted or uploaded to https://editor.swagger.io/), you'll obtain a Swagger UI page as shown below.
+Here the developers can use it to perform quick tests on the REST APIs that they developed.
 It also allow the Software Assurance team to familiarize themselves with the REST APIs.

 ![Swagger UI](./images/swaggerui.png)
 *Swagger UI*